 - You will have been offered an appointment (see accompanying letter) for an assessment with the SSP.
-This may be a telephone appointment. - This assessment is to ensure you are fit enough to have a colonoscopy (see below). - The assessment should take no more than 45 minutes. - You do not need to change your diet or medication before your assessment, but you should bring any medications you are taking along to the assessment. - The SSP will discuss your test result with you and explain what further tests can be done.
-You will be given the opportunity to ask questions or raise any concerns you may have. - Your blood pressure and a blood test may be taken. - After the assessment you will be invited to come back for further tests, usually a colonoscopy.
-A date and time which suits you will be arranged.
+This may be a telephone appointment. - You may be sent out a questionnaire.
+Please complete this before your appointment as it will help to ensure you have all of the necessary information available. - This assessment is to ensure you are fit enough to have a colonoscopy (see below). - The assessment should take no more than 45 minutes. - You do not need to change your diet or medication before your assessment, but you should bring any medications you are taking along to the assessment. - The SSP will discuss your test result with you and explain what further tests can be done.
+You will be given the opportunity to ask questions or raise any concerns you may have. - Your blood pressure and a blood test may be taken.

-- The SSP will explain the colonoscopy procedure to you and give you written information to take away. - If you cannot attend this assessment, it is important you contact the freephone helpline on 0800 015 2514 as soon as possible to arrange a more suitable date and time.
+- You will be invited to come back for further tests, usually a colonoscopy, at a date and time which suits you. - The SSP will explain the colonoscopy procedure to you and give you written information to take away. - If you cannot attend this assessment, it is important you contact the free helpline on 0800 015 2514 as soon as possible to arrange a more suitable date and time.